eeliuqin/california-readmission-rate-analysis/README.md

 - Tools: AWS S3, AWS SageMaker

 ## Step 1 Obtaining the Data
-I uploaded below data files to AWS S3 for online analyzing.
+I uploaded below data files to AWS S3 and analyzed them by AWS SageMaker.
 The data files are from 1 main dataset and 2 subdatasets:

 [**California All-Cause Unplanned 30-Day Inpatient Readmission Rates**](https://data.chhs.ca.gov/dataset/all-cause-unplanned-30-day-hospital-readmission-rate-california): It's the main dataset, which contains the statewide number and (unadjusted) rate for all-cause, unplanned, 30-day inpatient readmissions in California hospitals from 2011 to 2020 (contains first three quarters for Year 2015).
 Data are categorized by age, sex, race/ethnicity, expected payer and county.